Subquadratic harmonic functions on Calabi-Yau manifolds with maximal volume growth: Introduction

-The naive approach would be to show that the spaces of harmonic functions with polynomial growth have the same dimension on the manifold and any tangent cone at infinity, and that the differential mapping harmonic functions with subquadratic growth to sulinear harmonic $1$-forms is surjective.
-Based on the construction of harmonic functions with polynomial growth by Ding \cite{ding2004existence} and the algebraicity of tangent cones at infinity by Liu-Sz\'ekelyhidi \cite{LiuSzekelyhidi}, we give a proof of Theorem \ref{maintheorem} following this idea, under the further assumption of $M$ being K\"ahler.
+One approach to tackle the general case of maximal volume growth would be to show that the spaces of harmonic functions with polynomial growth on the manifold have the same dimensions as the corresponding spaces on any tangent cone at infinity, and that the exterior derivative mapping subquadratic harmonic functions to sublinear harmonic $1$-forms is surjective.
+In general this is only possible if we assume unique tangent cone at infinity.
+However in the K\"ahler case, tangent cones at infinity are affine algebraic \cite{LiuSzekelyhidi}.
+As a consequence, part of the harmonic spectrum is discrete, and this is sufficient for establishing Theorem~\ref{maintheorem} in the K\"ahler case.
+We refer to \cite[Section~4.2]{ChiuThesis} for a proof following this line of thought.

-Another approach, which will be the main theme of this paper, is to show that any sublinear polynomial growth harmonic $1$-form is closed and coclosed.
-If this were true, then by a result of Anderson \cite{Anderson90}, this implies that any sublinear harmonic $1$-form is the differential of a harmonic function.
-As in the Liouville theorem for harmonic functions \cite{Cheng}, we prove this Liouville type theorem for harmonic $1$-forms by establishing the following $L^2$ analog of the Cheng-Yau graident estimate \cite{ChengYau}:
+In this paper we follow another approach, which is to show that any sublinear polynomial growth harmonic $1$-form is both closed and coclosed.
+Once this is shown, then a result of Anderson~\cite{Anderson90} showing that $H^1(M) = 0$ implies that such harmonic $1$-forms must be exact.
+As an analogue of the proof of the Liouville theorem for harmonic functions~\cite{Cheng}, we prove this Liouville type theorem for harmonic $1$-forms by establishing the following $L^2$ analogue of the Cheng-Yau gradient estimate~\cite{ChengYau}:

 \begin{theorem} Let $B(p,2)$ be a metric ball with $\vol(B(p,1)) \ge v > 0$ and $|\mathrm{Ric}| \le 1$.
 Then for any $\delta > 0$, there exists a constant $C > 0$ depending on $\delta$ and $v$ such that for any harmonic $1$-form $u$ on $B(p,1)$, we have